 If your pet has consumed something that could be toxic, or if you notice your pet seizing, losing consciousness, having trouble breathing, or throwing up, you should take them to an emergency veterinarian as soon as possible.
 If you know what substance your pet has consumed, you should find its packaging and bring it with you to the vet.
 If you think the toxicity might have occurred from chewing plants, try to figure out which plant and if you don’t know what type, consider taking a close up photo of the foliage and bring that to the visit for plant identification.

 In the event that your pet needs first aid, you should try and secure your pet, until proper veterinary care can be reached.
-It’s also important to remember that first aid is not a substitute for emergency care.
+It’s also important to remember that first aid is not a substitute for emergency veterinary care.